JohnMGant/VBWinFormRefactorDemo/README.md

 While they look similar on the outside, they work very differently from one another on the inside.

-The items we're working with are knows as widgets, gadgets, and blodgets.
+The items we're working with are as widgets, gadgets, and blodgets.

 # Base case - Blodgets